Fishponds Road, Fishponds, Bristol BS16 3UH

 In EYFS at Fishponds CE Academy we want to ensure:

-Our early years setting follows the curriculum as outlined in the 2017 statutory framework of the EYFS.
+Our early years setting follows the curriculum as outlined in the 2021 statutory framework of the EYFS. ( from Sept 2021)

 The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
 However, 3 areas, known as the prime areas, are seen as particularly important for igniting curiosity and enthusiasm for learning and for building children’s capacity to learn, form relationships and thrive.
 Each of the 7 areas are broken up into strands.

 The prime areas are strengthened and applied through 4 specific areas:

 Characteristics of learning are outlines to support the children’s learning in each area of learning.

 Enjoying achieving what they set out to do

 Our curriculum works to develop love and understanding of others regardless of differences.